-Now, this recipe, it’s a bit tricky and it takes quite sometime, not the time you take to prepare it, which is reasonable, but the time it takes to actually cook the meat.
+Now, this recipe is a bit tricky and it takes quite some time—not the time you take to prepare it, which is reasonable, but the time it takes to actually cook the meat.
 Also, it may seem funny or peculiar, but it’s terribly tasty, so set your fears aside and give it a try.
 And here is what you need:

 - Salt to taste

-- At the butcher ask him to chop the goat meat in medium size pieces.
+- Ask the butcher to chop the goat meat into medium-sized pieces.

 - Pre-heat oven to its maximum allowed for half an hour.

-- Be sure to check, while it’s cooking, if you don’t need to add some extra wine.
-If you have a firewood oven, use it for this dish, because the flavour will be much better, than if you cook the meat in a regular oven.
-It’s done when you notice that the meat is coming of from the bones.
+- While it's cooking, be sure to check whether you need to add some extra wine.
+If you have a firewood oven, use it for this dish, because the flavour will be much better than if you cook the meat in a regular oven.
+It’s done when you notice that the meat is coming off from the bones.